-For the year ended December 31, 2019, we recorded \$64 of interest expense relating to this obligation (\$57 in 2018).
-The fair value of the obligation is \$1,874 (\$1,879 in 2018).
+As at September 30, 2020, we repaid the \$2,020 (US\$1,515) variable principal floating rate certificates to the Lender, which were issued by a structured entity consolidated by us.
+Pursuant to the letter of understanding with the Lender, the Certificates have been repaid and all additional agreements have been terminated.
+The repayment was funded from sale of bonds, existing cash and other liquid assets, resulting in Net gains (losses) on available-for-sale assets of \$282.
+As part of this transaction, we also unwound the fair value hedges related to the structure, which resulted in a loss of \$342 in Interest and other investment income.
+For the year ended December 31, 2020, we recorded \$28 of interest expense relating to this obligation (\$64 in 2019).
+The fair value of the obligation is \$nil (\$1,874 in 2019).
 The fair value is determined by discounting the expected future cash flows using a current market interest rate adjusted by SLF Inc.'s credit spread and is categorized in Level 3 of the fair value hierarchy.